Payment Posting 101: A Comprehensive Guide for ABA Therapy Providers

 Payment posting in medical billing includes more than just logging the check amount.
 To do it right, you must also log three other things:

-• Denials: If a claim is not paid, the insurance company sends a code explaining why.
-You must log this code so you can fix it.
+Denials: If a claim isn’t paid, the insurance company sends a code explaining why.
+You must log this code so you can address it.

-It is important to know what this process is not.
-It is not the same as sending a claim.
+It’s essential to know what this process is not.
+It’s not the same as sending a claim.
 It happens after the insurance company has made a decision.
-It is the final step that closes the loop on a patient visit.
+It’s the final step that closes the loop on a patient visit.

 Why Payment Posting Matters: Key Impacts

 When your team handles payment posting correctly, your business runs smoothly.
 When they do it poorly, it creates a chain reaction of problems.
-Here is how it affects different parts of your practice.
+Here’s how it affects different parts of your practice.

 1. Cash Flow and Revenue

 Accounts Receivable, or A/R, is the money owed to you.
-If your posting is slow, your A/R report is wrong.
+If your posting is slow, your A/R report is inaccurate.
 You might have staff calling insurance companies to chase a claim that was actually paid two weeks ago.
 This wastes time and frustrates your staff.
-On the other hand, if a claim was denied and you have not posted the denial, nobody knows it needs to be fixed.
+Conversely, if a claim was denied and you haven’t posted the denial, nobody knows it needs to be addressed.

 This is where many practices lose a lot of money.
-Insurance companies often deny claims for small reasons.
-Maybe a name was spelled wrong, or a code was missing.
+Insurance companies often deny claims for minor reasons.
+Maybe a name was misspelled, or a code was missing.
 When you post payments, you also post these denials.

-• Bad Posting: The denial is ignored or posted as a "zero payment" without a reason.
-The claim sits there until it is too late to appeal.
+Bad Posting: The denial is ignored or posted as a "zero payment" without a reason.
+The claim sits there until it’s too late to appeal.

 4. Secondary Billing

 Many ABA patients have two insurance plans.
 For example, they might have a private plan from a parent's job and Medicaid as a backup.
-You cannot bill the second plan until the first plan has paid and the payment is posted.
-If your posting is backed up, your secondary billing stops completely.
-This delays your revenue by months.
+You can’t bill the second plan until the first plan has paid and the payment is posted.
+If your posting is delayed, your secondary billing stops completely.
+This can delay your revenue by months.

 5. Keeping Your Books Clean for Audits

-If an auditor looks at your books, they want to see that every penny is accounted for.
-If you have "phantom" balances or payments that do not match bank deposits, you could be in trouble.
+If an auditor examines your books, they want to see that every penny is accounted for.
+If you have "phantom" balances or payments that don’t match bank deposits, you could be in trouble.
 Accurate posting protects your business integrity and keeps you safe from compliance issues.

 Common Pitfalls and Hidden Risks